His Life, His Legacy: Family And Friends Say Farewell to Benwood’s Longtime Fire Chief Mike Smith

 “We had a birthday party for one of my children and the tone went off and they left the party because that was more important and that just tells you the kind of class a person he was, he and Bonnie both,” says Richmond.

-Richmond says if he could he would tell the chief thank you for everything one more time, and that he knows the entire family feels peace knowing that this beloved Benwood fire chief who once who ran through the streets together with his wife responding to calls both day and night is hand in hand now, with her, once again.
+Richmond says if he could he would tell the chief thank you for everything just one more time, and that he knows the entire family feels peace knowing that this beloved Benwood fire chief who once who ran through the streets together with his wife, responding to calls both day and night, is hand in hand now, with her, once again.

 Richmond says, “He was very dedicated to his wife and his family and I know that he is in a better place now because he missed him wife greatly when she passed and that would be the shining star that they are together.”